askrella/streamlit-llm/README.md

    ./start.sh <host> <port>
    ```

-2. Enter the password you set up in the app.

-3. Upload a document, audio file or text file by selecting the file and clicking "Upload" button.

-4. Enter your question in the provided text area.

-5. Click the "Send" button to get the answer.

 The app will perform semantic search on the uploaded documents and provide the answer to your question.
 It will also display the sources and additional information related to the answer.

 All documents are stored in the `data` directory.